konyogony/Doxium/README.md

 -   [ ] _dark/light theme seems hard and cringe_
 -   [x] Bug-fixing
 -   [x] Use vertisan icons
+-   [ ] Move optional options to the bottom
 -   [ ] Remove bad looking colours (light themes)
 -   [x] Make use of SSG and caching
 -   [ ] _Make pages for folders (toggleable)??_